-- Because of the SN2 nature of halide substitution, secondary and tertiary halides are slow to react with iodide ion and usually need different conditions such as zinc or iron halide catalysis.
+- Because of the SN2 nature of halide substitution, secondary and tertiary halides are slow to react with iodide ions and usually need different conditions such as zinc or iron halide catalysis.
 In fact, alkyl fluorides, alkyl bromides and alkyl chlorides can be converted to iodides by just simply heating with excess aqueous HI with or without phase transfer catalysis.

 - For conversion of alkyl bromides to iodides, the generally poor solubility of sodium or potassium iodides has been overcome in a variety of methods, including the use of dipolar aprotic solvents such as the addition of crown ether to solubilise the metal counterion and application of phase transfer catalysis.

-- Tertiary alkyl nitro compounds are converted to corresponding iodides by reaction with trimethyl silyl iodide.
+- Tertiary alkyl nitro compounds are converted to corresponding iodides by reaction with trimethylsilyl iodide.
 This particular reaction is restricted to tertiary systems because primary and secondary nitroalkanes give nitriles and oximes.

 Alkyl Iodide Reactions

 Alkyl iodides undergo elimination reactions with nucleophiles or bases and hydrogen iodide is lost from the molecule to produce an alkene.
-There are two commonly occurring mechanisms and they are E1 and E2.
+There are two commonly occurring mechanisms, and they are E1 and E2.

 - The E1 reaction is not particularly useful from a synthetic point of view and occurs parallel to SN1 reaction.
-Tertiary alkyl iodide and some of the secondary alkyl iodides can react by this mechanism.
+Tertiary alkyl iodide and some secondary alkyl iodides can react by this mechanism.
 The primary forms are not formed in such cases.

 - The E1 mechanism is a two-stage process which involves a loss of the halide to form a carbocation and is followed by loss of the susceptible proton to form an alkene.
 The rate-determining step is the first stage involving loss of halide ion and hence the reaction is considered as the first order.

-- In mono-molecular substitution SN1 the dissociation of C-X bond in alkyl halide takes place first along with the formation of a carbonium ion.
+- In mono-molecular substitution SN1 the dissociation of the C-X bond in alkyl halide takes place first along with the formation of a carbonium ion.
 This is followed by a rapid reaction with the nucleophilic agent.